 - Allowing the physicians to reference how injuries are treated for best patient outcomes

-Mission submits data to the American College of Surgeons (ACS) National Trauma Data Bank (NTDB) - the largest trauma database in the U.S. As a member of the ACS Committee on Trauma, Mission also participates in the Trauma Quality Improvement Program (TQIP) which provides a network of data information that drives measures of care, and assists in developing the best practice guidelines for the trauma community.
+Providence Mission submits data to the American College of Surgeons (ACS) National Trauma Data Bank (NTDB) - the largest trauma database in the U.S. As a member of the ACS Committee on Trauma, Providence Mission also participates in the Trauma Quality Improvement Program (TQIP), which provides a network of data information that drives measures of care, and assists in developing the best practice guidelines for the trauma community.
 Some of the data points include tracking the management of traumatic brain injuries; blood product delivery; and open fracture practice management.
 TQIP also looks closely at multiple other data points, compares hospitals against like centers to measure consistency in care, and delivers quarterly reports.
 The data helps trauma centers deliver the best care, and is also used to educate our community on injury prevention.

-Mission Hospital actively communicates with the other three designated Orange County trauma centers to share best practices and improve care for the entire county.
-Mission maintains membership in the Orange County Trauma Program Manager Collaborative, which focuses on:
+Providence Mission Hospital actively communicates with the other three designated Orange County trauma centers to share best practices and improve care for the entire county.
+Providence Mission maintains membership in the Orange County Trauma Program Manager Collaborative, which focuses on: